shay90210/shay90210/README.md

 ## INTRODUCTION :
-As a driven career-changer with a background in education, healthcare, and technical support for timekeeping systems, I bring a user-centered perspective to software development.
-I’m currently building my technical foundation through a learning from Nucamp and through self-directed projects that strengthen my skills in HTML, CSS, Ruby w/ Sinatra, Python w/ Django, & MongoDB.
-I’m also expanding my understanding of data structures, algorithms, and modern development practices.
+I’m a driven career-changer with experience in education, healthcare, and technical support for enterprise timekeeping systems.
+That mix gives me a strong user-centered perspective as I grow in software development.
+I’m currently strengthening my technical foundation through Nucamp and self-directed projects focused on HTML, CSS, Ruby with Sinatra, Python with Django, and MongoDB, while also building skills in data structures, algorithms, and modern development practices.

-My growing interest in software engineering naturally extends into cybersecurity, where I’m exploring how secure coding principles, access control, and threat mitigation intersect with building reliable applications.
-My goal is to combine my technical training with real-world experience to create safe, intuitive, and scalable software that supports both users and organizations.
+My interest in software engineering naturally overlaps with cybersecurity, where I’m exploring secure coding, access control, and threat mitigation.
+My long-term goal is to build safe, intuitive, and scalable applications that genuinely support users and organizations.

 ## ABOUT :
 - Former teacher with leadership, training, and supervisor experience